hyo-eun-kim/getPic/README.md

 - If using an external API generator (like go-doc, js-doc, or so on), point to an external `API.md` file.
 This can be the only item in the section, if present.

 ---

-## 4. API
-**Status:** Optional.

-**Requirements:**
-- Describe exported functions and objects.

-**Suggestions:**
-- Describe signatures, return types, callbacks, and events.
-- Cover types covered where not obvious.
-- Describe caveats.
-- If using an external API generator (like go-doc, js-doc, or so on), point to an external `API.md` file.
-This can be the only item in the section, if present.

 ## 5. Contributing
 **Status**: Required.